-Nicola Rollock is a Lecturer within the School of Education, Assistant Editor of the Journal ‘Race Ethnicity & Education’ and Deputy Director of the Centre for Research in Race & Education.
+Nicola is a Senior Lecturer within the School of Education and Deputy Director of the Centre for Research in Race & Education.

 Parents’ Strategies into Education & Employment (SEE project)

-Funders: John Lyons’ Charity, British Foreign Schools Society
+Funders: John Lyon's Charity, British Foreign Schools' Society

 Race, Racism and Education